Fraud Investigations - What is Benefit or Tax Credit fraud?

 Special rules allow for investigation and prosecution where you are suspected of benefit or tax credit fraud.
 They apply to any benefit or tax credit that you receive from:

-*The Department for Work and Pensions (link opens in a new window) (which pays most benefits through either Jobcentre Plus or Pension Service or Disability and Carers Service)
+- The Department for Work and Pensions (DWP) (which pays most benefits through either Jobcentre Plus or Pension Service or Disability and Carers Service)

-It is very important that you seek advice before responding to an allegation of fraud.
+It is very important that you get advice if you have been accused of fraud.
 You can use our Find an Adviser tool to find a local advice service.